19. Summing up everything so far

 Now, at some point in your composition, you may want to modulate to another tonality

-In the C major scale that is at the top, all the notes are natural, and it's the same for the A natural minor scale, which is its relative.
+In the C major scale that is at the top, all the notes are natural (no sharp and no flat note), and it's the same for the A natural minor scale, which is its relative.

 Then every step you go clockwise adds a sharp note in the scale.
-These sharp notes always appear in the same order, which is written there: F C G D A E B.
+These sharp notes always appear in the same order: F C G D A E B.

-And from there you can find the notes of the harmonic and melodic minor scale that you can put in their respective table if you want to use them.
+And from there you can find the notes of the harmonic and melodic minor scales that you can put in their respective table if you want to use them.

-You can have more detail on the circle of fifths on the episode dedicated to it there.
+(You can have more detail on the circle of fifths on the episode dedicated to it).

 You can also use this circle of fifth to know what is the dominant chord of each chord, and use that to switch from a tonality to another.